pixalar/dockerfile/ruby/README.md

-# Ruby with dependences on Alpine 2.4.1
+# Ruby 2.4.2 with dependences on Alpine 3.6

 This will build the base image needed to run any rails app that uses

 * Postgres Database
-* Ruby 2.4.1
+* Ruby 2.4.2
 * NodeJS
+* Imagemagic

 ## How to Use